Chart Color Schemes

 Mount Morgan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Mount Morgan's estimated population is around 2125.
-This shows an increase of 107 people since the 2021 Census which reported a population of 2018.
-The increase is inferred from AreaSearch's estimate of 2105 residents following examination of ABS' latest ERP data release (June 2024) and additional validation of 83 new addresses since the Census date.
-This results in a density ratio of 175 persons per square kilometer.
-Mount Morgan's growth rate of 5.3% since census is within 1.4 percentage points of its SA4 region, indicating competitive fundamentals.
-Interstate migration contributed approximately 98.0% of overall population gains recently.
+Based on ABS population updates and new addresses validated by AreaSearch, the estimated population of Mount Morgan as of February 2026 is around 2,125.
+This reflects an increase of 107 people since the 2021 Census, which reported a population of 2,018.
+The change was inferred from the resident population of 2,105 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 83 validated new addresses since the Census date.
+This level of population equates to a density ratio of 175 persons per square kilometer.
+Mount Morgan's growth rate of 5.3% since census positions it within 1.5 percentage points of the SA4 region, demonstrating competitive growth fundamentals.
+Population growth was primarily driven by interstate migration contributing approximately 98.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future demographic trends anticipate lower quartile growth nationally, with the area expected to grow by 79 persons to 2041, reflecting a total gain of 2.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Anticipating demographic trends, lower quartile growth of regional areas nationally is expected, with the suburb of Mount Morgan anticipated to grow by 75 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.5% in total over the 17 years.

 Frequently Asked Questions - Population